justincbagley/piranha/README.md

-#  PIrANHA (*P*hylogenet*I*cs *AN*d p*H*ylogeogr*A*phy)
+#  PIrANHA (*P*hylogenet*I*cs *AN*d p*H*ylogeogr*A*phy) v0.1.3
 Scripts for file processing and analysis in phylogenomics &amp; phylogeography

 ## License

-All code within the PIrANHA repository is available "AS IS" under a generous GNU license.
+All code within the PIrANHA v0.1.3 repository is available "AS IS" under a generous GNU license.
 See the [LICENSE](LICENSE) file for more information.

 ## Citation

-If you use scripts from this repository as part of your published research, I require that you cite the repository as follows (I will put everything in Zenodo and get doi's in the near future):
+If you use scripts from this repository as part of your published research, I require that you cite the repository as follows (also see DOI information below):

 - Bagley, J.C.
 2016.
 PIrANHA.
 GitHub repository, Available at: http://github.com/justincbagley/PIrANHA.